Insomnia – disturbed sleep

 This is always important enough to tell your doctor.
 We all need regular, good quality sleep.
 Sleep is an essential part of a healthy life.
 It is a time when your body is able to rest and repair.

-Without good sleep, either in the long or short term, our ability to think, speak and concentrate will be reduced.
-We quickly become irritable.
+Good sleep affects how we think, speak and concentrate on daily activities.
+So not sleeping well can affect all these things.
+We can quickly become irritable.
 We have slower reactions, and our memory and judgement will be affected.

 Sleep problems are generally under-reported, under-diagnosed and under-treated.
 Keeping a sleep diary for the week before you see your doctor can help diagnose some of the problems.